SACGF/variantgrid_docs/pathtests/pathtests.md

 ![Active test logo](images/test_tube_active.png)
 ![All other versions of tests](images/test_tube_obsolete.png)

 The curator confirms & adds a time-stamp by clicking the **Confirm Test** button.
-A test cannot be un-confirmed.
+Once a test has been confirmed it cannot be modified, and any further changes must create a new test version.

 ## Requesting gene changes

-Only the curator can modify a test (though everyone can edit the wiki).
-You need to contact an administrator to change curator for a test.
+Only the curator can modify a test, everyone else can make modification request but these must be approved by the curator.
+Contact an administrator to change curator for a test.

-You cannot directly add / remove genes - but instead must make a gene modification request on the [GeneGrid](../genes/genegrid.md) page.
+Make gene modification requests on the [GeneGrid](../genes/genegrid.md) page.

 ![](images/request_gene_addition.png)

 The gene symbols in the pathology test column are always what is in the test.
-The +/- 1 (with background colors) in the image above are counts of requested additions/removals for that gene.
+The +/- numbers (green background for add, blue for delete) in the image above are counts of requested additions/removals for that gene.

 _To request a gene addition:_ Add genes to the [GeneGrid](../genes/genegrid.md), then click on an empty space where the gene should be.
 _To request a gene deletion:_ Click on an existing gene, then the red delete symbol which appears.